Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

 ## 4.1 Creating the HIVE source table ##

-The following steps will associate the source data loaded Azure Blob Storage with a Hive table.
+The following steps will associate the source data loaded from Azure Blob Storage with a Hive table.

 1. Copy the following hive query into the editor window to create an EXTERNAL table over the data loaded in Hands on Lab 1.
-A copy of this statement is stored at **localPath\Scripts\Hive\1_CreateDeviceReadings.txt**.
+A copy of this statement is stored at **locaPath\BigData\HOL\scripts\Hive\1_CreateDeviceReadings.txt**.

 	Note that in this case the data file is loaded prior to the schema.
 This demonstrates the "schema on read" nature of Hive, which means the schema defined in the CREATE TABLE statement is applied when a SELECT statement is issued on the table.